 We may take it for granted, but I don’t think society can remain same old, same old despite this phenomenon.

-Question: Almost a decade down the line, how has your life been affected by the phenomenon of the 24-hr supermarket?
+Question: More than a decade down the line, how has your life been affected by the phenomenon of the 24-hr supermarket?
 Has your life changed at all?
 If so, has the change been positive or has it been negative?
-Did Nakumatt Supermarket do a good thing by giving us the possibility of being able to shop whenever we want?
+Did Nakumatt supermarket do a good thing by giving us the possibility of being able to shop whenever we want?

 The Cons of Opening 24 Hours a Day